Face masks during the COVID-19 pandemic: Fashion

-As the pandemic progressed people began making use of face masks as accessories, matching them to their outfits and so on.
+As the pandemic progressed, people began making use of face masks as accessories, matching them to their outfits.
 Early in the pandemic, people and businesses from the fashion industry responded to official calls for help in overcoming the shortages of protective personal equipment including face masks.
 These masks were sheerly utilitarian as the only consideration at the time was function.
-What began as a public health necessity however gradually evolved into a new category of accessories subject to similar design and marketing considerations as other accessories.
+What began as a public health necessity gradually evolved into a new category of accessories subject to similar design and marketing considerations as other accessories.
 Fashion brands eventually reopened their factories for production due to the increasing demand for masks and started to manufacture masks in a wider variety of styles.
 Smaller brands, who primarily sold their products online, found that selling masks was a good strategy to maintain sales.
 Etsy became a major online platform where many designers sold their masks.
 Designers started making masks that matched other pieces of clothing and accessories, a trend which may have begun unintentionally as even fabric remnants were repurposed.

 The city of Vilnius in Lithuania held a "Mask Fashion Week" in May 2020, which was promoted with billboards (with no catwalks or displays) around the city featuring local people including Mayor Remigijus Simasius wearing face masks.

 The Walt Disney Company introduced uniform face masks for their employees at Walt Disney World and Disneyland in the United States.